Create Azure Cosmos containers and databases in autopilot mode (Preview)

-Cost-effective: When you use Azure Cosmos containers configured in autopilot mode, you only pay for the resources that your workloads need on a per-hour basis.
+Cost-effective: When you use containers configured in autopilot mode, you only pay for the resources that your workloads need on a per-hour basis.

-Highly available: Azure Cosmos containers in autopilot mode use the same globally distributed, fault-tolerant, highly available backend to ensure data durability, and high availability always.
+Highly available: Containers in autopilot mode use the same globally distributed, fault-tolerant, highly available backend to ensure data durability and high availability.